Archiving and Preservation Policy

 To protect published material, MJPH:

-• Allocates Digital Object Identifiers (DOIs) to each article to ensure that it has permanent links.
+- Assigns Digital Object Identifiers (DOIs) to each article to provide permanent and stable links.

 Redundancy and Safety

-The journal has several secure storage space and backup to make sure that content is not tied to a particular technology or platform.
-The likelihood of risk is reduced by this redundancy and facilitates continuity of access even in case one of the systems is unavailable.
+The journal employs multiple secure storage systems and backup mechanisms to ensure that content is not dependent on a single platform or technology.
+This redundancy minimizes risks and guarantees continuity of access even if one system becomes unavailable.

 Enhancing Discoverability

-MJPH supports the long-term visibility and impact of published research by archiving the texts of each article together with any important metadata, which makes the published research discoverable by libraries, indexing services, academic databases, and search engines.
+MJPH enhances the visibility and impact of published research by archiving full-text articles along with comprehensive metadata.
+This ensures that content is easily discoverable through libraries, indexing services, academic databases, and search engines.

 Continuous Review

-The Archiving and Preservation Policy demonstrates that MJPH is committed to responsible management of scientific knowledge, so that valuable research in the field of public health remains available, accessible, and significant over many years to come.
+This Archiving and Preservation Policy reflects MJPH’s dedication to responsible stewardship of scientific knowledge, ensuring that valuable public health research remains accessible, reliable, and impactful for years to come.